Dominic Fortune: Duvid "David" Fortunov

 In 1938, he prevented Jacob Einhorn, a property magnate, from selling U.S. secrets to the Japanese in exchange for land after their planned invasion.
 He also prevented silent movie star Noble Flagg and gangster Olga Cimaglia from taking over the LA underworld.
 In the spring, he met Timothy "Dum Dum" Dugan and helped him save his circus from a group of thugs hired by the wealthy Spencer Keene.

 Early in 1940, he defeated a group of Nazi saboteurs who had taken over the Dean Brothers Circus in Chicago.
 Later that same year, he foiled a Nazi plot to steal top secret plans from a munitions factory.
 In May, he lost contact with Sabbath Raven after an argument in a bar in Rotterdam just before the Nazi invasion of the city.
-After failing to find her, Fortune returned to the U.S. He was rejected as a subject for Project: Rebirth, but helped protect the man who was chosen, Steve Rogers (who would become Captain America) from Nazi agents.
-In 1942, he met the Sub-Mariner during the Murmansk Run.
+After failing in his attempt to locate her, Fortune returned to the U.S. He was rejected as a subject for Project: Rebirth, but helped protect the man who was chosen, Steve Rogers (who would become Captain America) from Nazi agents.
+In 1942, he met Namor the Sub-Mariner during the Murmansk Run.
 He returned to the war as a G.I. in 1943.
-In the final days of the war, Fortune was responsible for killing the leader of the Dark Ocean Society, After the war, he continued his search for Sabbath, but again failed.
+In the final days of the war, Fortune was responsible for killing the leader of the Dark Ocean Society, After the war, he continued his search for Sabbath, but again failed to locate her.

 In 1959, while in Paris, Fortune was recruited by Nick Fury to be a member of the "Avengers Initiative".
 This included working with Sabretooth and Ulysses Bloodstone.
 After helping to defeat a Neo-Nazi version of the Red Skull in Sweden, Fortune's criminal record was wiped clean.

 Eventually, Fortune returned to America and resumed being David Fortunov.
 He established himself as a Pontiac salesman in Nassau County, New York (becoming 'Nassau County Champion Salesman' in 1965), where he married and had two children.
 He eventually retired to Restwell Nursing Home, NY after the death of his wife, but came out of retirement to battle Turner D. Century alongside Spider-Man, after which he vowed to take back up his search for Sabbath Raven.
-Some time after this he left the rest home, then alongside Spider-Man battled the Shocker, who was working for Simon Steele, an old adversary of Fortune's who he had been investigating in the hope of finding clues to the fate of Sabbath.
+Some time after this he left the rest home, where alongside Spider-Man he battled the Shocker, who was working for Simon Steele, an old adversary of Fortune's who he had been investigating in the hope of finding clues to the fate of Sabbath.